sfc-gh-abarron/coco-masterclass/readme.md

 Continue on with the skill workflow and select/type **option E: Analytics Prototype**.

-When prompted for the business questions you want to answer, select **Something else...** and type:
+When prompted for the business questions you want to answer, select **Other...** and type:

 ```
-Create a semantic view based on the three tables in the MARTS schema.
+Create a semantic view based on the tables in the MARTS schema.
 ```

 CoCo will continue on and generate the YAML and semantic view and test it.
 Once complete you can see the questions and answers.
 You can test the Cortex Analyst semantic model with an additional question such as: